thearfa99/GoLang_Project/README.md

-# GoLang_Project
+# Simple Shopping List
- Simple Frontend and Microservice using Go
+ Simple Frontend and Microservice using GoLang